Night terrors in children--also known as "sleep terrors"--are sometimes confused with nightmares.

 What causes night terrors in children?

-But whether or not your child suffers from SDB, there are other important steps you can take to treat—and perhaps prevent—night terrors:
+And whether or not your child suffers from SDB, there are other important steps you can take to improve night terrors:

 Crisp AH, Matthews BM, Oakley M, and Crutchfield M. 1990 Sleepwalking, night terrors and consciousness.
 BMJ 300: 360-362.